thambaru/sinhala-bad-word-moderation-list/README.md

-# Sinhala and Singlish bad word Moderation list
+# Sinhala Unicode and Singlish bad word Moderation list

 Use this list to moderate your facebook pages, websites etc. to prevent harmful content/comments.